erinkelly25/webs2025spring/README.md

+I have started my project.
+It is going to be a simple, cheap, and easy lunch recipe for college students- Chopped Caesar Salad Wraps!

 # Project 3: Website Portfolio

 Your task in this unit is to **build a multi-page website using basic html and css files** — as opposed to a site manager like WordPress or Wix — **along with any media assets you wish to embed.** (Any JavaScript or animation you want to add for interactivity is welcome, but above and beyond expectations.)
 In assigning this, I have two main goals for you: